Photo above shows our Founder, the late Bryan Baker with the beginning of a Domestic Kitchen Garden

 His life-long involvement with horticulture and farming in Zambia, Zimbabwe and Western Australia was of great benefit to the people and Oscar projects .

 Together with the late Mrs. Kay Linley, he co-authored the book “Flowers of the Veld” in the Bundu Series, published by Longmans of Rhodesia (Pvt.)
-Ltd benefiting 'The Standing Conference of National Voluntary Youth Organisations'.
+Ltd benefiting 'The Standing Convention of National Voluntary Youth Organisations'.
 This book is still available.